Welcome to the Department of Philosophy at the University of Münster!

 A. The courses offered by the Department of Philosophy are always held in German.
 Your knowledge of German should therefore be good enough to be able to understand the content of the seminars and lectures and to comprehend the assigned reading materials.

-Q: Can oral exams be held in another language than German?
-Can written essays be submitted in another language than German?
+Q: Can oral exams be held in a language other than German?
+Can written essays be submitted in a language other than German?

 A. This is possible, in principle.
 You will of course first need the agreement of the respective instructor.

-- For all questions concerning the philosophy program or exams, please contact Timo Dresenkamp, M.A. or Julia F. Göhner, M.A. from the Service-Büro.
-Additionally, we can also be of assistance during our office hours.
+- For all questions concerning the philosophy programme or exams, please contact Dr Timo Dresenkamp or Julia F. Göhner, M.A. at the Service-Büro.
+We can also help you in person during office hours.